geeknoid/frozen-collections/README.md

 You can specify the following features when you include the `frozen_collections` crate in your `Cargo.toml` file:

+- **`macros`**.
+Enables the macros for creating frozen collections.
 - **`serde`**.
 Enables serialization and deserialization support for the frozen collections.
 - **`std`**.
 Enables small features only available when building with the standard library.

-The `std` feature is enabled by default.
+All features are enabled by default.